shiraazAh/Udacity-Project-1-/README.md

-# My Udacity Front-End Nanodegree Project
+# Responsive Website Design
-This project is the first Udacity Front-End Nanodegree Project.
-This is a porfolio Site designed and made by me.
+This is a Portfolio responsive website design I've created using CSS and HTML